shaozhefeng/Contest/DP.md

 93 - Largest Sum Contiguous Subarray
 `I 96` - Maximum Product Subarray | Added negative product case

+# Consecutive
+I 125 - Minimum sum subsequence such that at least one of every four consecutive elements is picked
+I 138 - Find minimum sum such that one of every three consecutive elements is taken

 # Matrix
 `54` - Maximum size square sub-matrix with all 1s
 `I 104` - Finding the maximum square sub-matrix with all equal elements
 I 65 - Collect maximum coins before hitting a dead end
 I 69 - Count number of paths with at-most k turns GOT IT
+I 107 - Minimum Sum Path In 3-D Array
+I 109 - Minimum sum submatrix in a given 2D array

 # Game